farrelleoin93/milestone-3-seed-shelf/README.md

 #### Changes to Wireframes
-- Footer
+- Footer:
      - I added the newsletter sign up section and positioned it on the left side of the footer and moved the copyright and social links to the right side.
      - The newsletter sign up is placed above the copyright and social links on mobile devices.
-- View seed page
+- View seed page:
      - I moved the image to the left hand side of the screen and placed the seed description on the right.
-- Profile
+- Profile Page:
      - Only three cards are displayed in each row in desktop and tablet mode instead of four.
      - I added information about the seed and edit and delete buttons underneath the image in the seed card.
      - I also added a floating action button to the bottom right of the screen.